 Additionally, the Gitlab API token round-trips in its plaintext form, and is displayed in a regular text field to users with Overall/Administer permission.
 This exposes the API token to people viewing a Jenkins administrator’s screen, browser extensions, cross-site scripting vulnerabilities, etc.

 As of publication of this advisory, there is no fix.

 Black Duck Hub Plugin did not perform permission checks for its

 This allowed any user with Overall/Read permission to both read and write the plugin configuration XML.

 Black Duck Hub Plugin 3.1.0 and newer requires Overall/Administer permission to access this API.

 Black Duck Hub Plugin’s

 /descriptorByName/com.blackducksoftware.integration.hub.jenkins.PostBuildHubScan/config.xml API endpoint was affected by an XML External Entity (XXE) processing vulnerability.

-This allowed an attacker with Overall/Read access to have Jenkins parse a maliciously crafted file that uses external entities for extraction of secrets from the Jenkins master, server-side request forgery, or denial-of-service attacks.
+This allowed an attacker with Overall/Read access to have Jenkins parse a maliciously crafted file that uses external entities for extraction of secrets from the Jenkins controller, server-side request forgery, or denial-of-service attacks.